What do John Lennon, Sean Connery, and Theodore Roosevelt have in common? You guessed it – they’re all cat lovers!

 Your cat-loving man probably marches to the beat of his own drum.
 Just like his feline friend, he is his own person.
-This means you can expect the unexpected, embrace spontaneity, take life as it comes and indulge in a little quirkiness from time to time, and he won’t batter an eyelid.
+This means you can expect the unexpected, embrace spontaneity, take life as it comes and indulge in a little quirkiness from time to time, and he won’t bat an eyelid.
 In fact, it will probably be one of the things he loves about you!

 3. He’s tolerant

-Unlike dogs that are pack animals and eager to learn to play by your rules, cats are solitary by nature and so don’t have any need to spend their lives trying to figure you out and altering their personality accordingly.
+Unlike dogs which are pack animals and eager to learn to play by your rules, cats are solitary by nature and so don’t have any need to spend their lives trying to figure you out and altering their personality accordingly.
 Let’s face it – cats are complicated, so a man who has let a cat into his life has already learnt that he doesn’t get it all his own way and is used to making allowances for another personality in his space.

 4. He understands Independence

 We all know that cats lead double lives – and they are clever about it, too.
 When you’re watching, they’re your sweet, domesticated house pet, curled up in front of the fire or demanding nothing but the tastiest morsels as they rub insistently on your legs.
 But when they cross that threshold to the outside world and are away from your watchful gaze, they enter a time-warp that takes them back to their wild cat ancestors.
 They prowl their jungle, urban or otherwise and hunt, wander and defend their territories much more than you would ever imagine.
 And they will come back when they are done – certainly not when you want them to.
 The cat-loving man is also independent at heart and clearly appreciates this quality in others.
 He understands the independent, wild and untameable ‘lion in his living room” so he’ll understand your wild side as well.